-Because drug abuse and substance use is a complicated mental condition on its own, it is vital to seek help immediately.
+Because drug abuse and substance use are complicated mental conditions, it is vital to seek help immediately.
 However, it is also essential to highlight whether the individual may have a co-occurring mental health condition.
 This is because the underlying condition may be significant to cure substance use.

 The need for medical disorder treatment

 Once you have identified that the person you love has a mental disorder with careful observation and analysis, seek professional help.
-In case of a suspected mental health problem, a psychiatric professional will guide you through the procedure.
+A psychiatric professional will guide you through the procedure in case of a suspected mental health problem.
 These individuals are incredibly resourceful and proficient in doing their jobs.
 With the help of rehabilitation and psychotherapy, doctors will treat behavioral or mental issues.

 Once doctors confirm the symptoms and signs, family members or friends can acknowledge the issue and determine how long it has been happening.
 Counseling the person who is struggling should be the immediate goal.
 But before that, ask a family doctor for a suggestion on how to continue.

 With a mutual agreement, schedule an appointment with the doctor and explain the doctor’s advice to the person.
 You can also arrange an intervention if there are any complications or rejections.

 Although the recovery steps may seem harsh, mental disorders can be deadly and require immediate attention.
 By providing urgent care and medical help, you will do your part to ensure that the individual gets better.
 The mental disorder’s complex outcomes can resolve with medication, counseling, cognitive-behavioral therapy, and multiple other techniques.